Dleibe1/Project-Builder/README.md

 - Cypress.js (Tests suite is a work in progress)

 ## The TinyMCE Editor has been customized to add a few features it didn't come with.
- You can upload a a .md file containing your instructions and the contents will be converted to HTML and rendered in the editor.
+ You can upload a .md file containing your instructions and the contents will be converted to HTML and rendered in the editor.
 Click "Close Editor" to save the instructions.
 <img width="1673" alt="Screenshot 2025-03-20 at 12 39 09 PM" src="https://github.com/user-attachments/assets/226d9af4-41bf-4700-a739-948eca537184" />

 ### New features: